-Call 911 for ambulance transport to the Hospital.
+Call 911 for emergency ambulance transport to the Hospital.

-If you think you may be having a stroke, call 911 immediately.
+If you think you may be having a stroke emergency, call 911 immediately.

 Do not wait!
 People who are having a stroke and who are treated within the first three hours after the first signs of a stroke have a better chance of surviving and avoiding long-term disability.
-Look for these signs, then act FAST:
+Look for these signs of stroke, then act FAST:

 - Facial weakness - Can you smile?
 Has your mouth or eye drooped?